leoj3n/dotfiles/outside/README.md

 # Outside of home

-This directory is used symlink files outside of the users home directory (f.ex: `/etc`).
+This directory is used to symlink files outside of the users home directory (f.ex: `/etc`).

 ## Adding links to the "outside"